ResearchObject/workflow-run-crate/docs/profiles/0.1-DRAFT/process_run_crate.md

 ## Referencing configuration files

 Some applications support the modification of their behavior via configuration files.
-Typically, these are not explicitly part of the input interface, but are searched for by the application among a set of possible predefined file system paths.
+Typically, these are not part of the input interface, but are searched for by the application among a set of possible predefined file system paths.
 In the case of applications that support a configuration file, the specific configuration file used during a run SHOULD be added to the `object` attribute of the corresponding `CreateAction`, especially if its settings are different from the default ones.

 ```json
     {